osv-io/blog/source/_posts/2014-06-23-containers-hypervisors-part-3.markdown

 ## Best of both worlds?

-Glauber Costa, in a speech at Linuxcon called "The failure of Operating Systems, and how we can fix it". pointed out that the existence of hypervisors is evidence that Operating Systems alone cannot meet some of the demands of real workloads.
+Glauber Costa, in a speech at Linuxcon called ["The failure of Operating Systems, and how we can fix it"](https://events.linuxfoundation.org/images/stories/pdf/lceu2012_costa.odp), pointed out that the existence of hypervisors is evidence that Operating Systems alone cannot meet some of the demands of real workloads.
 Through OSv, we have the opportunity to work together with the hypervisor to create a superior solution to what can be done with the OS alone: combining the resource efficiency of containers with the processor-aided advantages of hardware virtualization.

 In the eight years since the release of Intel VMX, the silicon has kept getting better and better at moving the costs of virtualization into hardware.
 Enterprise customers have been demanding lower virtualization overhead for as long as hypervisors have been a thing, and the best minds of the CPU industry are working on it.
 With nested page tables and other features coming “for free” on the processor, virtualization overhead is being squeezed closer and closer to parity with bare metal.